<title-serif>A recipe for team success: <title-serif><title-sans>problem solving with design sprints<title-sans>

-Josh Fryszer, Senior User Researcher in I&A in our New York studio, outlines how teams can use Design Sprints to solve complex problems.
+Josh Fryszer, former Senior User Researcher in I&A in our New York studio, outlines how teams can use Design Sprints to solve complex problems.

 Here at Beyond we get a kick out of solving complex problems with and for our clients.
 Often this sees us helping them define and solve problems for their customers.
 However, we’re equally comfortable assisting in tackling their own problems – typically caused by internal ways of working that can be outdated and broken.